-The remuneration system for the HHLA Executive Board comprises both fixed and performance-related components.
+The remuneration system for the HHLA Executive Board comprises both fixed and performance-based components.
 In addition to fixed remuneration, the fixed components include fringe benefits and retirement benefits.
-The variable, performance-related components are paid in the form of performance-related bonuses based on a three-year measurement period.
+The variable, performance-based components are paid in the form of performance bonuses based on a three-year measurement period.